 They also have the nickname ‘vinegar dog’ because they smell like vinegar.

 Bush Dogs originate from Central and South America and live in the forests and wet savannahs.
 They are diurnal animals and when living in the wild they would spend the night curled up sleeping in a den either dug by themselves or in a hollow tree trunk.

 Bush Dogs are said to be one of the most unusual looking dogs, as they look like Weasels or Otters.
 This is probable due to the fact that they spend a lot of our time in and around the water – they have webbed feet and are very good swimmers.

 Bush dogs live within a social group of as many as 12 members.

 Bush dogs are carnivores and they prey mostly on large rodents including acouchis, pacas and agoutis, and also sometimes upon larger animals, such as rheas and capybaras.

 Bush Dogs have been raised as pets by Native Americans.

-Bush Dogs are classified as Vulnerable by the 2000 IUCN Red List.
+Bush Dogs are classified as Near Threatened by the IUCN Red List.
 In the wild, numbers are decreasing as settlement progresses and forests are cleared.